Chinese Food (song): Music video

 The music video for "Chinese Food" was released on October 14, 2013.
 It was filmed partly in a Mongolian restaurant, because a Chinese restaurant could not be booked, while some other scenes were shot in Gold's bedroom.
 It was viewed almost one million times within 24 hours of being uploaded to the video sharing site YouTube, attaining an estimated 4:1 ratio of dislikes to likes and drawing comparisons to another poorly received Patrice Wilson production, "Friday" (2011) by Rebecca Black.
 Wilson himself appears in the "Chinese Food" video wearing a panda suit.

-Reception and Controversy
+Reception

 The video attracted controversy for its alleged overuse of Asian stereotypes, including scenes of Japanese geisha imagery in a Chinese-themed song.
 Another scene singled out by media outlets depicts Gold and Wilson playing the board game Monopoly, after which the camera zooms in on Wilson placing the dog figure on the square for Oriental Avenue.
 Devon Maloney of Wired wrote that the video "is not racist because it depicts pan-Asian cuisine; it's racist because it lazily traffics in racial stereotypes and paints over the distinctions between vastly different Asian cultures with the same 'it's all Chinese to me!' brush."
 Gold, in response to the accusations, stated: "I don't really understand what that's all about...
 I mean, I'm not trying to criticize anyone – I just really love Chinese food!"
 Wilson also denied any intentions of racism, responding: